LearnOnDemandSystems/docs/tms/instructors/student-labs/assist-students.md

 1. Click **Monitor Labs**.
 1. A new browser tab will open up with all your class's active lab instances displayed with pertinent data about their labs.
 Click the **Monitor Student** to view a student's activity as they work in a lab.
 1. You then have the option to click **Take Control** to work through an exercise with a student.

+>:small_blue_diamond: Monitoring labs is not available when the labs are using ESM in conjunction with Enhanced controller.
+You may only see the login prompt.
+One instance is when audio has been enabled on the VMs.